fabricekrebs/WhatTheHack/001-IntroToKubernetes/Student/Challenge-02C.md

   - **Web app:** `whatthehackmsft/content-web`
 - List all images in your ACR

+## Hints

+- If you prefer, you can pull the images locally using `docker pull` and then push them to your Azure Container Registry instead of using the ACR import command.

 ## Success Criteria

 1. Verify that you have provisioned a new Azure Container Registry